-Finally the long, dry and gloomy days of winter have left the city of Beijing and now comes its flower season.
+Finally the long, dry and gloomy days of winter have left the city of Beijing and now comes its season of flowers.
 The whole city of Beijing wakes up with flowers blooming here and there between later March and later April. if you are interested in Beijing flower viewing, today’s post will be helpful for you to plan your own Beijing spring tour.

 Plums are the early flowering trees that bloom as earlier as mid March in Beijing and end in mid April.
 The best place to see plum blossoms is Ming Dynasty City Wall Relics Park.
 The park is located just south of Beijing Railway Station.